webdevwilson/emperor/README.md

 ## Why It Exists

-There is a need for a featureful, modern issue tracker and project management systems that is an alternative to heavy, commercial systems.
+There is a need for a featureful, modern issue tracker and project management system that is an alternative to heavy and expensive commercial systems.

 ## Current Features